caproto/caproto/doc/source/api.rst

     com.header

-These names are rather opaque, but each Command provides accessors its data with more obvious names, corresponding to the names in the repr.
+These names are rather opaque, but each Command provides views on this same data through type-specific attributes with more obvious names.
+These are the same names used in the Command's ``__repr__()`` and ``__init__`` arguments.

 .. ipython:: python

     com.version
     com.priority

 This is a complete list of the Commands.
-(They are sorted in Command ID order, designated by the Channel Access spec.)
+They are sorted in Command ID order, designated by the Channel Access specification.

 .. autoclass:: VersionRequest
 .. autoclass:: VersionResponse